 You can host a contest or giveaway on social media at any time.
 Not only will this method help you gain new followers and likes right away, but you can also have entrants share the post with friends to bring in more engagement.

 One thing to keep in mind is that you’ll need to post your rules and guidelines.
 These should guide how to enter the contest, but you also want to abide by any laws.
 For example, you may need to specify that only those over 13 may enter the contest.

 9. Fill Up Your Event Calendar

 Your event calendar is shared whenever someone likes or plans to attend an event.
 Everyone on their feed can see them signing up to attend your event as well.
 This is why having events, even if virtual, can boost your engagement tenfold.

 Social media is probably the best platform for promoting events, whether it’s a podcast, webinar, or in-person soiree.
-If you are hosting any kind of event, you should add it to your event calendar on Facebook and promote it with a post.
+If you are hosting an event, you should add it to your event calendar on Facebook and promote it with a post.

 10. Happy Holidays

 You’ll always see brands posting graphics on holidays, wishing audiences a Happy 4th of July or Merry Christmas.
-However, there are a number of holidays in between, and in many cases, these may be relevant to your company.
+However, there are many holidays in between, and in many cases, these may be relevant to your company.
 For example, did you know there’s a science fiction day?
-If you run a book store or movie review page, you should know about this holiday and post something for fun to honor.
+If you run a bookstore or movie review page, you should know about this holiday and post something fun to honor.

-People like engaging on holidays because it relates to their interests is fun and is easy to share with friends.
+People like engaging on holidays because it relates to their interests, is fun, and is easy to share with friends.
 These posts also have an emotional appeal.
-People are more likely to interact with your posts on holidays, which is why it’s a good opportunity to post 1 or 2-holiday posts per month.
+People are more likely to interact with your posts on holidays, which is why it’s an excellent opportunity to post 1 or 2-holiday posts per month.